dlebansais/Easly-Language/Doc/Easly - Language Specification.md

 For strings, requirements on allowed characters.
 Some nodes have requirements that are too complex to describe here, and a reference to a specific sections is provided instead.
 For block list and arrows, the name of the node it must point to.
 If it can point to several nodes, the requirement is expressed as “Any” followed by the name of the group that specifies these node names.
 The name of the node, or group of nodes, appears in italic characters to avoid confusion.
 To further help distinguish them, node names are singular while group names are plural.

+### Block List

+Easly supports a feature similar to C macroes and called replication.
+This feature uses lists of blocks that are themselves list of arrows.
+The format is the same for all block list, only the type of the destination node is different.
+Also note that in a block list nothing is optional.

-The first two tables define the structure of a block list.
+The two following tables define the structure of a block list.

-***

 *Block List*